CS-DS-125/125book/source/01-Introduction/WhatIsDS.rst

 You will need to know **programming**, you will need to know **statistics**, and you will need to know about your **domain area**.
 (As we've mentioned, this book will focus on the fundamentals of the first of those: programming.)
-Data scientists do differ quite a bit in how much they know about or use knoweldge in these three areas.
+Data scientists do differ quite a bit in how much they know about or use knowledge in these three areas.
 Some are stronger in programming and statistics but not domain knowledge, others may be strong in programming and domain knowledge but might not know about or need much statistics.
 However, one thing that